 About half of all pregnant women experience nausea and sometimes vomiting in the first trimester--also called morning sickness because symptoms are most severe in the morning.
 Some women may have nausea and vomiting throughout the pregnancy.
 Morning sickness may be due to the changes in hormone levels during pregnancy.

 Morning sickness seems to be aggravated by stress, traveling, and certain foods high in protein and fat.
 Eating small meals several times a day may help lessen the symptoms.
 A diet high in complex carbohydrates (such as whole wheat bread, pasta, bananas, and green, leafy vegetables) may also help reduce the severity of the nausea.

 If vomiting is severe, causing a woman to lose fluids and weight, it may indicate a condition called hyperemesis gravidarum.
 Hyperemesis can lead to dehydration and may require hospitalization for intravenous fluids and nutrition.
 Call your physician or midwife if you are having constant or severe nausea and vomiting.

 As the body works overtime to provide a nourishing environment for the fetus, it is no wonder a pregnant woman often feels tired.
 In the first trimester, her blood volume and other fluids increase as her body adjusts to the pregnancy.
 Sometimes anemia is the underlying cause of the fatigue.
-Anemia is a reduction in the oxygen carried through the bloodstream by red blood cells.
-A simple blood test performed at the first prenatal visit will check for anemia.
+Anemia is a reduction in the oxygen-carrying capability of red blood cells, and is usually due to low iron levels.
+A simple blood test performed at a prenatal visit will check for anemia.

 Because of increased pressure on the rectum and perineum, and the increased likelihood of becoming constipated as the pregnancy progresses, hemorrhoids are common in late pregnancy.
 Avoiding constipation and straining may help to prevent hemorrhoids.
 Always check with your physician or midwife before using any medication to treat this condition.